 The next step is going to be to start filling out paperwork to open your account.
 Generally, this will, at the minimum, consist of the main application form, and a form to confirm that you are not related to a diplomatic official nor involved in the Japanese mafia, and any necessary forms associated with signing up for a cash or debit card, and possibly online banking.
 Much of the information will be repetitive, but the bank staff or provided instructions should guide you through the process relatively smoothly.
 If you are American or have citizenship in any other country requiring that you report your foreign bank accounts, you will be asked to fill out the respective forms.
 You may also need to fill out an extra form to affirm residency if you have only been in Japan for less than six months.

 During this paperwork process, the bank staff may ask you if you would like to use various features and services.
-These may include services for international transfers, online banking, debit cards, transaction book, and more.
-Most do not require any special eligibility qualifications (except for credit cards) but may need a little additional paperwork depending on your application method.
+These may include services for international transfers, online banking, debit cards, a transaction book, and more.
+Most do not require any special eligibility qualifications (aside from loans and credit cards) but may need a little additional paperwork depending on your application method.

 Once the paperwork is accepted and processed, you will then receive your documents and card(s).
 Many banks will provide your account information on the spot and then mail your card(s) within two weeks, and others will provide everything to you on the spot.
 (You may even receive a gift for signing up for an account, such as a calendar or notebook!)
 However, once you have your branch and account number, your account is considered open.

 Every country handles its banking systems differently, with some differences and similarities between each.
-Some of the features that are possibly unique to Japanese bank accounts are:
+Some characteristics specific to Japanese bank accounts are:

-Many countries offer checking accounts as the standard, with a savings account on the side for earning interest.
-However, savings accounts are the standard in Japan, keeping the ability to write paper checks unique to the checking accounts typically used for business matters.
-Checking, aka regular accounts in Japan, allow interest to accrue while still providing a debit card and ATM card.
+Many countries offer checking accounts as the standard, with a savings account as an option for earning interest.
+However, savings accounts are the standard in Japan, keeping paper checks reserved for checking accounts, typically used only for business matters.
+Savings, aka regular accounts in Japan, allow interest (very little of it, but it's there) to accrue while also providing a debit card and ATM card.

 Most, if not every account in Japan will come with a cash (ATM) card.
 Cash cards will allow you to use ATMs and manage your account, but cannot be used to pay for goods and services.
-Debit cards, provided separately (sometimes on the reverse side of the same cash card), cannot access ATM features but are used to pay for goods and services.
-A bank account does not always inherently include a debit card, so make sure to verify that the bank will provide you with the card.
-You can read our post about using money in Japan; debit cards are not as widely accepted here as they are in other countries.
+Debit cards, which may or may not be combined with your cash card, aren't usually used to access ATM features but are meant to use for purchasing goods and services.
+A bank account does not always inherently include a debit card, so make sure to verify that the bank will provide you with one.
+You can read our post about using money in Japan.

 Transaction books are used in Japan to record your withdrawal and deposit history automatically via the ATM.
 When inserted, the ATM will print the most up-to-date information into the book.
 Nowadays, many banks offer an “eco” online alternative through their web portal or smartphone app.

-Credit cards in Japan are notoriously difficult to obtain in Japan for foreigners, as banks consider the inherent short-term nature of visas as a potential flight risk, or a means to avoid paying off a balance.
-If you don’t already have credit in Japan, the bank will most likely deny you for a credit card should you choose to apply for one along with your bank account.
+Credit cards in Japan are notoriously difficult to obtain as a foreign national, as banks consider the inherent limited-term nature of visas as a potential flight risk, or as a means to avoid paying off a balance.
+If you don’t already have credit in Japan, the bank will most likely deny you for a credit card if you choose to apply for one along with your bank account.

-However, if you do successfully obtain one with a third party such as Rakuten, note that the monthly statements are settled every month by automatically withdrawing the full balance from a linked bank account unless you specifically enroll in revolving payments.
-This passive system, compared to the active payment system in other countries that make it easy to accrue debt and interest, often comes as a surprise to new credit card holders in Japan.
-If you can’t afford a payment and need to pay down the balance in installments, you can convert your purchases to either revolving or divided payments.
+However, some credit cards are friendly to applicants with little or no credit, such as Rakuten Card.
+Also note that the monthly statements are settled every month by automatically withdrawing the full balance from a linked bank account, unless you specifically enroll in revolving payments.
+Many foreign nationals in Japan are surprised by this opt-in system when opening a credit card, as many countries use an automatic revolving payment system (which makes it easy to accrue debt faster) by default.
+If you can’t afford a payment and need to pay down the balance in installments, it is still possible to convert your purchases to either revolving or divided payments.